kwabena-Koranteng/JobberWoman/readme.txt

 JobberWoman

-A Job portal web application built with python and php.
+A Job portal web application built with python and php for wage prediction, job posting and employee recruitment primarily for women.